David Rodríguez Torrado

 I’ve presented my research at various international venues, including:

-- Invited talk at Queen Mary University of London (2024)
+• Invited talk at Queen Mary University of London in 2024

 🧠 Skills